From Design to Disclosure: Introduction

 We make three assumptions.
-First, the sender favors uncertainty: relative to her payoff from inducing any belief, she never strictly gains from fully revealing her type.
-Second, for every message, there is a ``worst-case type'' such that any type who could send that message would prefer its own complete-information outcome to that of the worst-case type.
-Third, the prior distribution is continuous and the receiver's payoff also satisfies a continuity assumption with respect to her actions and beliefs.
-These three assumptions are satisfied in many settings, including monopoly pricing, policy negotiations, and insurance contracting.
+Our first assumption is that the sender weakly favors uncertainty: relative to her payoff from inducing any belief, she never strictly gains from fully revealing her type.
+This assumption is our primary departure from the existing literature, capturing the settings described above in which full disclosure results in the receiver extracting full surplus.
+The other two assumptions are standard.
+The second states that every message contains a ``worst-case type'' who no type capable of sending that message would like to imitate.
+The third assumption imposes a form of continuity on the receiver's payoff with respect to his actions and beliefs.
+These three assumptions are satisfied in many familiar settings, including monopoly pricing, asset sales, insurance contracting, and policy negotiations.

+Under our assumptions, unraveling fails: while full disclosure remains an equilibrium, there also exists an equilibrium in which the sender completely conceals her type.
+This multiplicity raises a central question: what is the range of equilibrium payoffs?
+In general, characterizing the entire equilibrium payoff set is difficult once unraveling fails; most existing approaches are therefore constructive and problem-specific.
+Nevertheless, our main result obtains this set, using information design as a tool.